aosp-mirror/platform_development/samples/VirtualDeviceManager/README.md

     use.
 By default, will use the sensors of the device it's shown on.

--   **Display Power**: A simple activity showcasing the behavior of proximity locks, screen brightness override and requesting the screen to be kept on.
+-   **Display Power**: A simple activity showcasing the behavior of proximity locks, screen brightness override and requesting the screen to be kept on or turned on.

 -   **Rotation**: A simple activity that is in landscape by default and can send orientation change requests on demand.
 Showcases the display rotation on the